Are Older Women Restricted to Teaching (‘Only’?) Young Women? A Close Look at Titus 2:3-5

 We need both types of Scripture to explain each other.
 I see both types as essential and part of the inerrant, authoritative word of God.
 Both types are mutually explanatory and clarifying.
 Don’t pit one against the other, or else you will turn Priscilla and other women (e.g. in Rom.
 16) into transgressors of the “prescriptive” commands of Paul.
 Bad idea.

-Those verses, of necessity, have an original cultural background that must be explored, particularly in the role of women in the church.
+Titus 2:3-5, of necessity, has an original cultural background that must be explored, particularly in the role of women in the church.
 The background clarifies the “plain” meaning of the text, even more.
 It is very risky to ignore the cultural background because we can reach needlessly severe restrictions.

 Context, context, context!

 3..
-The plain reading of vv.
-3-5 says that elderly women are restricted to teaching young women, even if Paul did not say only.
+Once again, the plain reading of Titus 2:3-5 says that elderly women are restricted to teaching young women, even if Paul did not say only.
 There is no way that the cultural background can overcome Paul’s plain and stark restrictions on an elderly woman’s audience.

-Those verses were written two thousand years ago, in the Greco-Roman world.
+No. Paul said “advise,” “urge” or “encourage” younger women.
+Plus, those verses were written two thousand years ago, in the Greco-Roman world.
+Neither did Paul restrict Titus to teaching only younger men.
 Scripture must not be read as if it is one-dimensional or flat.
 It is absolutely required to understand those verses in their original context, particularly when women’s ministry is at stake and when women in the Old Testament had powerful ministries in their ancient culture.
-When a reader turns the pages of the New Testament, women are mentioned on many pages.
+When a reader turns the pages of the New Testament, women are mentioned in many verses.
 They are active and involved in ministry.
-I believe we need to work hard at using them as examples in order to foster women’s ministries today, particularly their teaching roles, instead of working hard to restrict them.
+I believe we need to work hard at using the women as examples in order to foster women’s ministries today, particularly their teaching roles, instead of working hard to restrict them.
 Let’s be generous and open the doors to women’s full involvement in ministry.

 4..
 Your illustrations about twins and forty-six-year-olds and forty-five-year-olds–all the illustrations–were ridiculous.